Five Things Newcomers to Canada Need to Know About Housing in Alberta

 Many of Alberta’s higher education institutions have dedicated housing programs for their students, and some also offer options for families to live on campus.

-For example, the University of Calgary residences were full in September 2024, with a waiting list nearing 750 students.
-The Southern Alberta Institute of Technology is also full, with about 100 students on a waiting list.
+Still, the University of Calgary residences were full in September 2024, with a waiting list.
+The Southern Alberta Institute of Technology was also full, with a waiting list.

 Student advocates are calling for more purpose-built student residences.

-Be aware that on-campus housing options vary by school.
+Be aware that on-campus housing options in Alberta vary by school.
 So be sure to consult your institution for information about their residence programs, including application deadlines for international students.

 Sharing accommodation is an option for students in Alberta

 Your school can also help you find accommodation if you live off campus.
-But again, there is competition for rental accommodations, with prices rising each month and vacancy rates decreasing.
+But again, there is competition for affordable rental accommodations.

 Renting a room from an Alberta homeowner can also be an option for student

-The University of Calgary has issued an appeal asking Alberta homeowners to consider renting out spare bedrooms.
+The University of Calgary asked Alberta homeowners to consider renting out spare bedrooms.
 It's estimated by homeshare company Sparrow that there are 12 million unused bedrooms in Canada.

 Sparrow and Prepare for Canada recently partnered to provide an easy, safe, and secure room rental program for (international) students.
 Registration is free.